Negotiation Skills

 Emotional intelligence is the ability to control one’s emotions while reading other people, given that the dynamics of any meeting can change quickly.

-If you’re unsatisfied with the negotiation’s progress at any time, don’t be afraid to call a halt and seek to reconvene at a later date.
-However, it is vital that you do so with a fresh perspective.
+If you’re unsatisfied with the negotiation’s progress at any time, don’t be afraid to call a halt and seek to reconvene later.
+However, you must do so with a fresh perspective.

 Integrity